Skip to content

 See Memory.

 Agents are the execution layer.
-They receive a thread plus assembled context, decide what to do, call tools, and produce a response.
+The tenant platform agent receives a thread plus assembled context, decides what to do, calls tools, and produces a response.
+Per-Space configuration (CONTEXT.md, skills, MCP) is rendered into the workspace the agent runs against.

-In managed mode, this execution happens in AgentCore, but the surrounding harness remains ThinkWork’s.
+In managed mode, this execution happens in AgentCore.
+Strands is the default runtime; Pi is a parallel runtime substrate that individual agents or templates can opt into.
+The surrounding harness remains ThinkWork’s either way.
 That distinction is important: managed does not mean vendor-hosted.

 See Agents.

-Connectors are the integration boundary.
-Some connectors bring inbound events into threads, and some expose external tools for agents to call.
+Integrations are the integration boundary.
+Some integrations bring inbound events into threads, and some expose external tools for agents to call.

 This includes:

-• channel and event connectors such as Slack, GitHub, and Google Workspace
+• channel and event integrations such as Slack, GitHub, and Google Workspace

 ┌─────────────────────────────────────────────────────────────┐